Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 #### Who Would be Affected the Most by Zonal Pricing

-The figure below shows the gas consumed per person as a portion of the median salary by region between 2005 and 2022.
+The figure below shows the gas consumed per person as a proportion of the median salary by region between 2005 and 2022.
 This can be thought of as a measure to demonstrate who would be affected most in the case that regions are penalised for gas consumption.
 In this figure the scale functions independently for each year.
 The colour scale is stretched between the maxima and minima of the for each year.
 This means we can use this figure to compare regions proportional to one another but cannot observe trends over time.

-You can see that consistently Yorkshire and The Humber is the most vulnerable to a regional increase in the price of gas, with a 2022 value of 1.66e-07 (GWh/person/£), and the South East being the least vulnerable to a regional increase in the price of gas, with a 2022 value of 0.93e-07 (GWh/person/£).
+You can see that consistently Yorkshire and The Humber is the most vulnerable to a regional increase in the price of gas, with a 2022 value of 166e-09 (GWh/person/£) (shown as 166n on the scale of the charts), and the South East being the least vulnerable to a regional increase in the price of gas, with a 2022 value of 93e-09 (GWh/person/£).

 ![Gas Consumption as a Propotion of Salary Choropleth](assets/Graphs/Domestic%20Gas%20Consumption%20as%20a%20Proportion%20of%20Salary%20(GWh%20per%20person%20per%20£).png)